-4.6.2 Fauna
+4.5.2 Fauna

-The site is situated within in a piece where human activities have altered the natural habitat for animals over the years.
+This will look at the aquatic and wetland faunal species as well as terrestrial species.
+The site is situated within a residential zone where human activities have altered the natural habitat for animals over the years.
 The project's effect may seem insignificant to such lives but it is of great concern to the environment at large.
-It is expected that the area is populated by small mammals such as mice, rats, moles and other members of the Rodent Family.
-Bird species were also observed at the site.
-None of the faunal species observed are rare or endangered.
+As a result of the vegetation cover on the site, small mammals such as mice, rats, moles and other members of the Rodent Family.
+Different bird species were also observed at the site.
+None of the faunal species observed are endangered.